moizishere-droid/Tweet_Eval_Sentiment_LLM_Full_Fine-tuning/README.md

 # 🐦 Tweet Sentiment Classifier

 A **task-specific fine-tuned Transformer model** for classifying the sentiment of tweets into **Negative, Neutral, or Positive**.
-This project demonstrates **full LLM fine-tuning**, dataset preprocessing, and deployment using Hugging Face Transformers and Datasets.
+This project demonstrates full LLM fine-tuning, dataset preprocessing, and deployment using Hugging Face Transformers and Datasets.

----
-🌐 Model Link

-You can view or download the fine-tuned model here:https://huggingface.co/Abdulmoiz123/Tweet_Eval_Sentiment_LLM_Full_Fine-tuning
-Hugging Face: Tweet Sentiment Classifier

-Users can load the model directly into their code using Hugging Face Transformers pipeline.

 ---